About us

 Awards

-Richard Arnold (STITCCH Member) and STITCCH were awarded one of the inaugural 2017 Teaching Excellence Awards from the University of Newcastle Academy of Clinical Educators; this awards seeks to recognise innovation in clinical teaching.
+2017: Ben Reardon and Richard Arnold (STITCCH) were awarded the inaugural 2017 Teaching Excellence Awards from the University of Newcastle Academy of Clinical Educators; this awards seeks to recognise innovation in clinical teaching.

 Presentations